AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-10-immutable-component-input-from-observable.markdown

 ---
 layout: post
 title:  "Angular2: Binding an observable to an immutable child component input."
-description: "Avoiding an undefined component input..."
+description: "Avoiding undefined errors due to asynchronicity..."
-date:   2016-03-09 13:10:21 -0100
+date:   2016-03-10 16:10:21 -0100
-categories: angular2 component observable @input immutable ngOnChanges
+categories: angular2 component observable @input immutable ngOnChanges async pipe
 ---

 Sometimes it is the simple things that can cost you hours when looking at new technology.
 For me it was creating an asynchronous